-- Give students a secure place where they can develop and discover their personal relationship with God and their Jewish identities.
+- Provide learners with a secure environment where they can develop and discover their own spirituality and relationship with God within the framework of Judaism.

-- Introduce our children to the Hebrew language; so, they will be able to effectively participate in synagogue tefillah (prayer service) and have the foundation to understand Hebrew as a living language.
+- Introduce our children to the Hebrew language so they will be able to effectively participate in synagogue t’filah (prayer service) and have the foundation to understand Hebrew as a living language